 Description of Historic Place

 The Zetland Masonic Lodge No. 7 is a two-storey rectangular building with nine-over-nine windows, wood shingle cladding, and a gable roof.
 A two-storey low roofed extension is located on the side of the building.
 It is prominently located on the corner of Central and Poplar Streets in Alberton.
-The registration includes the building and its lot.

 The lodge is valued for its association with the Masonic brotherhood organization in Alberton; for its colonial era construction; and for its contribution to the streetscape.

 The Masonic Brotherhood completed this building in 1867, under the direction of architect John Hubbard of Tignish, and have used it continuously since that time, holding their meetings on the second floor.
 The September 10, 1866 edition of the Summerside Progress newspaper had reported that the town of Alberton had "a Masonic Hall in course of construction."
 It was constructed for $800 by a joint stock company who sold $10 shares.
 Noted members of the Masonic Lodge in PEI were early shareholders.

 They also rented the building to various religious and community groups at 25 cents per meeting, sometimes garnering $20 annually.
 This practice ended in 1888, at which time, the organization had fully paid for the building.